jacobkim9881/pathfinder-kingmaker-kor-localization/README.md

 2. Clone or download this page at your repository.

 3. Edit files between result 1 to 6.
-(Some files are already filled so find what you want any without Korean strings.)
+(Some files are already filled so you should find what you want any without Korean strings.)

 4. Upload files you edited on your repository.